pavelm14/Eudaminae_phylogeny/laboratory/pre-sequencing protocol.md

 The equipments and facilities were provided by the University of Gothenburg, Department of Biology and Environmental Sciences, via the Antonelli lab, Sweden.

 ## Specimen storage
-Upon arrival of the specimens in Gothenburg, I stored them in the lab fridge (+4&deg;) to prevent further DNA degradation.
+Upon arrival of the specimens in Gothenburg, I stored them in the lab fridge (+4&deg; C) to prevent further DNA degradation.

-When isolated DNA arrived from Ullasa Kodandaramaiah and Ranjit Sahoo (India), I stored the DNA plates in the lab freezer (-20&deg;).
+When isolated DNA arrived from Ullasa Kodandaramaiah and Ranjit Sahoo (India), I stored the DNA plates in the lab freezer (-20&deg; C).

 ## DNA isolation
 I sterelized all the tools (pipettes, forceps, racks, pestles) using 70&deg; ethanol and UV sterilization for 30 minutes in the chamber.
 The working space was sterilized with 10% bleach.